DevOps AI Toolkit Stack

 {"status":"ok"}

-Step 5: Configure MCP Client
+Step 5: Choose Your Client

 Create the MCP client configuration file: